azwarners/PanDoorUh-/README.md

 Artist blacklist - Everyone has at least one band/artist that they can't stand.
 Don't they?
 I have several, but, of course, I won't name them here so as not to offend potential users.
 Just add them to the "artistBlacklist" array in pandooruh_plus_plus.js.

-That's it for now, but this projet is still in its infancy.
+That's it for now, but this project is still in its infancy.
 As soon as the bugs get worked out, I'll be adding more features.